bytebase/bytebase.com/content/blog/mysql-vs-mariadb.md

 MySQL has developed robust, native JSON support starting with MySQL 5.7.
 This includes JSON data types, JSON functions, and indexing mechanisms to efficiently store, query, and manipulate JSON data.

-MariaDB can store JSON-like data using standard text fields or its dynamic columns feature, but it lacks the fully integrated JSON support and functions that MySQL offers.
+MariaDB can store JSON data using standard text fields or its dynamic columns feature, but doesn't support MySQL's `->` or `->>` syntax.
+MariaDB was original behind in JSON functions on offer, but has since offering a comparable set of functions.

 ### InnoDB Cluster and Group Replication: